Twilight Imperium: Twilight Imperium 4th Edition: Twilight Codex

 The Codex is the official web based publication, published by Fantasy Flight Games that highlights rule updates and showcases new content for Twilight Imperium Fourth Edition and eventually the Prophecy of Kings expansion.
 The predominant figure behind the codex is Dane Beltrami, the head developer of Twilight Imperium Fourth Edition.

+Twilight Imperium 4th Edition: Thunder's Edge

+Fantasy Flight Games released the second expansion for 4th Edition Twilight Imperium in October 2025.
+The expansion contains five new factions, plus a full official printing of the faction that had been released originally through Twilight Codex 3.
+The expansion also reprints and includes all other material that had been released through the four Twilight Codices.
+In addition to the reprinting of previous Codex material and new factions, the expansion includes more systems tiles (including a new anomaly type), technology Breakthroughs for every faction, an additional set of tiles that lay outside the normal galaxy set-up called The Fracture, and a series of 20 variant modes of play called Galactic Events.
+Finally, an entirely new game mode has been created called Twilight's Fall, where players play Mahact kings from an alternate dark future and who build their own faction's capabilities through the drafting of individual ability cards.

 Differences between editions

 Third edition vs previous versions

 The third edition significantly changed many of the game mechanics.
 While some of the core elements remained the same, the game as a whole was completely revamped.
 Here are some of the more significant differences: